snlaight/sequelizeNodejs/README.md

-# Project testing nodejs with sequelize & express handlebars
+# Project testing nodejs with sequelize & express handlebars, using postgres as dB